turingschool-examples/frontend-mod-1-prework/section1/README.md

 📒 Read pages 58 - 61 of the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.

-In code, variables allow us to store a value and re-use that value in multiple places.
+In code, **variables** allow us to store a value and re-use that value in multiple places.
 This gives us the ability to store complex information and easily use it more than once in our codebase.

-A variable is made up of three parts: the variable keyword, the variable name, and the value to be assigned to the variable with the assignment operator.
+A variable declaration is made up of three parts: the variable keyword, the variable name, and the value to be assigned to the variable with the assignment operator.
 Let's see what that looks like in code:

 ```javascript
 var age = 8;
 ```

 In the line above: `var` is the variable keyword, `age` is the variable name, and the number `8` is the value.
-An equals sign (`=`) assigns, or stores, the value to the variable name.
+A single equals sign (`=`) is the assignment operator.
+It assigns, or stores, the value to the variable name.

 In JavaScript, there are certain words that are used for very specific tasks.
 The variable keyword `var` is one of those words -- it lets the JavaScript interpreter know that a variable is being created. _A note about variable keywords: As you learn more about JavaScript and as you read through documentation, you'll see the keywords `let` and `const` used to declare variables.
 The rules around how to use `let` and `const` are more nuanced, so for now, we'll stick with `var`._